 Can't overcome bright glare.

-The LG 27GX790A-B is great for editing.
+The LG 27GX790A-B is excellent for editing.
 It displays a wide range of colors, and it has superb picture quality.
 Its highlights pop in HDR, and you can see deep blacks next to bright highlights, even in a dark room.
-However, it's not accurate before calibration, and it has a risk of permanent burn-in with constant exposure to static elements over time, like from your editing programs.
+However, it's not very accurate before calibration, and it has a risk of permanent burn-in with constant exposure to static elements over time, like from your editing programs.

 Displays deep and inky blacks.